 Who maintains the garden

 Farmer Jake is our full-time Garden Manager.
 You can find him working along the rows, coordinating our Tuesday and Saturday volunteers, and participating in our education programs.
-With the help of Farmer Aiden Irish, our Garden Programs Assistant, they use their green thumbs to not only grow the produce but to show others how to as well.
+With the help of our Garden Assistant, they use their green thumbs to not only grow the produce but to show others how to as well.
 If you see either of them, be sure to stop by and say hello!

 What's growing in the garden right now

 "The sensitive plant has come to life!
 The Green Ambassadors also got to try the very first flower buds from the toothache plant today, which was fun to watch.
 We harvested 390 heads of garlic with a SPROUT group last week, just got our first potatoes out of the ground, and finished off the last of the cabbages.
 Celery is booming, beets are picture perfect, we've got beans coming out of our ears, and we're just starting to get okra.
 Tomatoes are a week or two away, and we now have sweet potatoes, pumpkins, melons, cucumbers, summer squash, and pole beans in the ground.
 We're nearly done with our summer planting, and we'll be harvesting more and more over the coming months."